-- Text Message - This will send an authorization code to the phone number you enter.
+- Text Message (US studios only) - This will send an authorization code to the phone number you enter.
 Whenever you need to reauthorize, an authentication code will be texted to you at this number.

 - Authenticator App - Download an authenticator app (ie 1Password, Authy, LastPass Authenticator, or Microsoft Authenticator) to your phone.
 You'll find your authentication code in the app.

 Once you've successfully set up two-factor authentication, we'll send an email confirmation to the user's email address.

 Any time you log in to ShootProof from a new device, you'll be required to enter an authorization code.

 How do I turn off two-factor authentication for my login?

 Remove two-factor authentication for your username by selecting the username from the Users & Permissions page within your account.
 Then click the red button labeled ‘Remove Two-Factor Authentication' at the bottom of the page.
 When prompted, enter the authentication code, which will either be texted to you or shown in your authenticator app.
 We'll send an email confirming that it has been disabled for your username.